pprathameshmore/QuoteGarden/README.md

 ![Icon](/assets/icon.png)

 # Quote Garden
 A REST API for quotes.

-I originally built this for [Achieve Chrome Extension](https://github.com/pprathameshmore/Achieve-Chrome-Extension) project, and decided to publish for others to use as well.
-The database currently includes more 5000 quotes
+I originally built this for [Achieve Chrome Extension](https://github.com/pprathameshmore/Achieve-Chrome-Extension) project and decided to publish for others to use as well.
+The database currently includes more than 5000 quotes

 ![Build](https://travis-ci.com/pprathameshmore/QuoteGarden.svg?branch=master)
 ![Maintenance](https://img.shields.io/maintenance/yes/2020?style=plastic)